segfault-damn/Days/README.md

 - You can save the state of my application by clicking "save" button on the right side of the main menu.

 - You can reload the state of my application by clicking "load" button on the right side of the main menu.

+##Phase 4: Task 2
+I choose "Test and design a class that is robust."
+I add five exceptions.
+The date error exception prevent user entering invalid date such as 2020/2/30 and 2021/2/29.
+It is in Date class and Date constructor.
+UI will catch this runtime exception once a new date is contructed (eg. in MoodApp class, viewMoodPerform method).
+Also, "NumberFormatException" is also caught where user input date in case users enter String in DatePanel.

+In addition, RemoveAnniException works when user inputs a date that does not has an anniversary.
+The "removeDayAnniversary" method in "Day" class throws a new runtime exception and could be caught in "removeAnniPerform" method in "AnniversaryApp" class.

+##Phase 4: Task 3

+- I found that there are some coupling in my program.
+Most of my days' entries have a "Date" field.
+While day also have a "date" field and all of these entries are also Day's field.
+So I remove entries "Date" field to reduce coupling.